SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/remote-management/source-templates/mac/index.md

 The Mac source template generates an OpenTelemetry configuration that can be sent to a remotely managed OpenTelemetry collector (abbreviated as otelcol).
 By creating this source template and deploying the configuration to the appropriate OpenTelemetry agent, you can ensure the collection of Mac logs and host metrics to Sumo Logic.

-## Create Mac source template fields
+## Fields created by the source template

-If not already present, the following [Fields](/docs/manage/fields/) are created as part of source template creation.
+When you create a source template, the following [fields](/docs/manage/fields/) are automatically added (if they don’t already exist):

 - **`sumo.datasource`**.
 Fixed value of **mac**.
 - **`deployment.environment`**.
 This is a user-configured field set at the time of collector installation.
 It identifies the environment where the Mac system resides, such as `dev`, `prod`, or `qa`.